tidev/ti.imageview/README.md

 ti.imageview is an extension on top of the existing Ti.UI.createImageView method.
 It allows you to add requestHeaders to fetching of an image, or pass the fetching of the image to your xhr library of choice.

+## General notice
+When using ti.imageview, all images going through it will be downloaded using a xhr request and will not follow the default downloading and caching method build into the platforms natively.
+If you don't need any of the functionalities provided by ti.imageview it is recommended not to use this.

+ti.imageview also doesn't work with local images or blobs.
+Only use it when your images are remote.

 ## How to use it
 Install ti.imageview by running the npm command below in your `lib` folder in alloy, or in classic run it in your `Resources` folder.